Origin of Roselle

 --Add roselle leaves to curry fries, as is common in Burma and throughout Assam.
 The leaves are mucilaginous and impart a sour taste in dishes.

 --Roselle leaves also make one of Hyderabad’s best-known pickles, gongura pachadi.
-Once the leaves are dried, they’re gently sautéed with coriander seeds, oil, and fenugreek seeds.
-This is set aside while a host of more spices are placed in a grinder--more fenugreek, more coriander, garlic, cumin, and of course, chilies.
-The ground spices get added to the leaves, sautéed with more delicious Indian spices like curry leaves and mustard seeds, and ultimately, a pickle gets made at the end of the day.
-This pickle usually gets mixed with rice.
+Dried leaves are gently sautéed with coriander seeds, oil, and fenugreek seeds.
+This concoction is set aside while a host of more spices are placed in a grinder--more fenugreek, more coriander, garlic, cumin, and of course, chilies.
+The ground spices get added to the leaves, sautéed with even more delicious Indian spices like curry leaves and mustard seeds, and ultimately, a pickle is produced.
+This pickle is often mixed with rice.

 --In Senegal, the leaves are cooked and made into spinach-like dishes.